Secure Multi-Source Multicast: Converse ( )

 \section{Converse (\Cref{converse})}

 In this section, we derive a converse result, which shows that under individual secrecy on a group of $k-w$ messages, not only the rate is bounded by the min-cut, but, more importantly, any independent link that Eve observes above $w$ will require to reduce the rate \emph{at the same amount} in order to achieve both reliability and secrecy.
+Thus, the converse result derived herein will be specific for the ``individual secrecy" constraint given in \Cref{constraints}, and its extension to any set of $k-w$ messages, and hence extend on the well known cut-set bound.

 Let $\bar{\textbf{Z}}$ denote the random variable corresponding to the links which are not available to Eve.
 Hence, $\textbf{Y}_d = (\textbf{Z},\bar{\textbf{Z}})$.
 Let $\textbf{M}_{s}^{k-w}$ denote a set of $k-w$ messages, and $\textbf{M}_{s}^w$ denote the remaining $w$.
 We will show that reliability, that is $H(\textbf{M}_s|\textbf{Y}_d) = 0$, and individual secrecy, that is, $I(\textbf{M}_{s}^{k-w};\textbf{Z}) = 0$, imply that $H(\textbf{M}_{s})$ is upper bounded by the term in \Cref{converse}. \ifdouble